soer3n/incident-operator/docs/DEV.md

 # Development

 There repo contains a okteto.yml which can be used to play with the components of this project in a kubernetes cluster.
 For running the webhook server you need to generate a ca and client cert by yourself at the moment.
+For debugging there is also a config file for vscode.

 # running local